 X.4.3.1 Direct Push

-This exchange model is not the focus of the MHD-HIE profile.
+This exchange model is not the focus of the MHDS profile.
 This function can be achieved using MHD profile with Document Source pushing to Document Recipient.

-X.4.3.2 MHD-HIE based Centralized Discovery and Retrieve
+X.4.3.2 MHDS based Centralized Discovery and Retrieve

-The MHD-HIE profile enables centralized discovery of health documents and retrieval of those documents from distributed document repositories.
+The MHDS profile enables centralized discovery of health documents and retrieval of those documents from distributed document repositories.

-The following scenario describes a typical exchange of clinical information using MHD-HIE.
+The following scenario describes a typical exchange of clinical information using MHDS.
 Dr. Suwati works for New Hope Medical Partners which provides her with an EMR system.
 Her patient, Mary Gomez, just explained to the doctor that she was recently hospitalized at Norwalk General Hospital.
 Dr. Suwati would like to review the medical records that documented Mary's hospital stay.
 Using her EMR, Dr. Suwati searches for recent documents for Mary Gomez created by Norwalk General Hospital's EHR.
 Having found several documents (lab results, radiology reports, a discharge summary, etc.), Dr. Suwati chooses first to view Mary's radiology reports.
 Having read the reports, she discards them.
 However, Dr. Suwati reads the discharge summary and then saves it to Mary's record in the local EMR.

 In this scenario of health information exchange, the primary player (Dr. Suwati) has three principal objectives: find patient records available from external systems, view a selection of those records, and incorporate a select number of those records to her local system.
 This sequence of actions is repeated continually in the healthcare setting.
-To address this very common scenario, IHE has created the MHD-HIE profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.
+To address this very common scenario, IHE has created the MHDS profile, a method to coordinate the authorized discovery and sharing of medical documents among disparate information systems.

-MHD-HIE minimizes the burden imposed on the document sources and consumers when sharing documents by establishing the use of two infrastructure components (the document registry and document repositories), which handle most of the effort involved in exchanging clinical data.
+MHDS minimizes the burden imposed on the document sources and consumers when sharing documents by establishing the use of two infrastructure components (the document registry and document repositories), which handle most of the effort involved in exchanging clinical data.
 This separation allows for minimal yet rich metadata to be centrally managed in a document registry while the full clinical details stay protected within distributed document repositories.
 The IHE profiles enable the automation of discovery and retrieve by more advanced health information systems.

 X.4.3.2.1 Document Publishing

-The document registry and document repositories always work hand-in-hand, the one being useless without the other.
-It may be convenient to think of the document registry and document repositories like a public library.
-The document repositories are a library's set of shelves, an organized resting place for books (i.e., medical documents) that are available to library patrons.
+The MHD system acts like a Library for books.
+The document may be made available within the document registry or at the source organization, an organized resting place for books (i.e., medical documents) that are available to library patrons.
 The document registry is the library's card-catalog, a tool for locating specific books that lie on those rows and rows of shelves.
 Unlike a library, the bookshelves are potentially deployed within each participating organization; thus the books are controlled by the original organization until the moment that another organization requests a copy.

 It is the responsibility of the publisher to put the books (documents) on the shelf and provide the information for the card-catalog (metadata).
 The library will step in to update the card-catalog with the data needed to find the new book.
 In IHE jargon the publisher is called the document source, whereas the act of putting the book on the shelf and then cataloging it.